mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 Multi-dimensional data,
 such as is commonly stored in HDF and NetCDF formats, is difficult to access on traditional cloud storage platforms.
-This post outlines the situation, current approaches, and their strengths and weaknesses.
+This post outlines the situation, the following possible solutions, and their strengths and weaknesses.

+1.  **Cloud Optimized GeoTIFF:** We can use modern and efficient formats from other domains, like Cloud Optimized GeoTIFF
+2.  **HDF + FUSE:** Continue using HDF, but mount cloud object stores as a file system with [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)
+2.  **HDF + Custom Reader:** Continue using HDF, but teach it how to read from S3, GCS, ADL, ...
+3.  **Build a Distributed Service:** Allow others to serve this data behind a web API, built however they think best
+4.  **New Formats for Scientific Data:** Design a new format, optimized for scientific data in the cloud

 Not Tabular Data
 ----------------

-If your data fits into a tabular format, such that you can use tools like SQL, Pandas, or Spark, then this post is not relevant to you.
+If your data fits into a tabular format, such that you can use tools like SQL, Pandas, or Spark, then this post is not for you.
-You should consider Parquet, ORC, or any of a hundred other excellent formats that are well designed for use on cloud storage technologies.
+You should consider Parquet, ORC, or any of a hundred other excellent formats or databases that are well designed for use on cloud storage technologies.

 Multi-Dimensional Data